paleohayduke/TrafficSimProject/README.md

 COMPLETED TASKS

+COMPLETED 10/2/2018 BUG: fix california stoppers

+COMPLETED 10/1/2018: -Test play and pause button functionality.

+COMPLETED 10/1/2018:-Test mouse interaction.

+COMPLETED 10/1/2018:-Function to find a node based on its longitude and latitude.

+COMPLETED 10/1/2018 BUG: -Fix the hit detection bug!!!!!!!!!!!!!!!
 COMPLETED 10/1/2018 BUG: Map is displaying upside down because origin (0,0) is top left corner for the JFrame.
 Need to flip vertically.